Frequently Asked Questions

 How long does it take to finish a certificate?

-Certificates of Personal Development: You can take as long as you like, as long as you’re a Cardiff University student while completing the sessions.
-Some students will do a whole certificate in a week or within a month and some have even taken 3 years.
+Certificates of Personal Development: You can take as long as you like, as long as you’re a Cardiff University student while completing the workshops (units).
+Some students will do a whole certificate within a few weeks or within a month and some have even taken 3 or more years.

-In what order should I do the sessions?
+In what order should I do the workshops?

 Unless it is one of the externally-certificate courses, this is up to you.
 We put on a lot of sessions on, on different days and times so you can make up your own timetable.

-I’ve finished my final session, when will I get my certificate?
+I’ve finished my final workshop, when will I get my certificate?

 Do I need to keep a record of my attendances?

-It is good practice to keep your own record of the sessions you have attended with the SDS.
-We have often had students take the same session twice (months apart) because they cannot remember which sessions they have already attended.
-It is therefore recommended that you make a list of the titles, dates, times and locations of sessions as you book them.
-You can then cross them off after completion.
+Using the "STAR" above will help you keep track of your attendances.
+We have often had students take the same workshop twice (months apart) because they cannot remember which ones they have already attended.
+It is therefore recommended that you check the STAR to make sure that you don't duplicate any sessions.
 As long as you sign the registers when you attend we will process a master list each week to reflect what you have completed.

 I’ve graduated.
 Can I still complete courses?